PsrkGrmez/lib2chisel/README.md

-# lib2chisel
+# lib2chisel ( dont clone )
-Android Libv2ray Mixed with Chisel library.
+this project is not working yet.